How To Identify Bed Bugs: Eggs, Nymphs, and Adults

 • Color: Pearly white appearance.

-• Location: Typically laid in clusters in hidden spots such as mattress seams, bed frames, behind headboards, and in any cracks and crevices near sleeping areas.
+• Location: Typically laid in clusters in hidden spots such as mattress seams, bed frames, behind headboards, and in cracks and crevices near sleeping areas.

 • Size: Ranges from 1.5 to 4.5 millimeters long.